hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

     choose to try to use shell-local for Powershell or other Windows commands, the environment variables will not be set properly for your environment.

-    For backwards compatibility, `execute_command` will accept a string insetad of an array of strings.
+    For backwards compatibility, `execute_command` will accept a string instead of an array of strings.
 If a single string or an array of strings with only one element is provided, Packer will replicate past behavior by appending your `execute_command` to the array of strings `["sh", "-c"]`.
 For example,